 For example: “chkdsk d: /x /r ”.
 Then press Enter.

 The computer checks for disk errors and correction will begin.
 After the operation is done, restart the computer and the whea uncorrectable error on Windows 10 should disappear.

 - 5. Resetting Windows 10.

 This method is also dangerous, as you will lose some of your data.
 Therefore, just like in the previous case, first extract the data and then use this method for correcting the whea uncorrectable error on Windows 10.
-To reset the Windows 10 settings, go to Settings, then Update and Security, then Recovery.
+To reset the Windows 10 settings, go to Settings, then Update and Security, then Restore.
 Now you need to select "Reset this computer" and click the "Get started" button.
 The operating system will reboot and the error will disappear.